 What makes the Getflix VPN different is how everything is tailored to streaming from the History Channel and NBC Golf to Vudu and Syfy.

 Another key selling point is the huge variety of platforms available on the Getflix VPN.
-From Nintendo Wiis and PS4s to Roku, Windows and Android phones, few VPNs offer such a choice of downloads.
+From Nintendo Wiis and PS4s to Roku, Windows and Android phones, smart TVs and media players, few VPNs offer such a choice of downloads.

 In theory, this offers a mouth-watering range of options for movie, TV, sports and documentary lovers.
 As we’ll see in this Getflix review, it delivers much of what it promises, with a few reservations that we’ll come to in a moment.
 But first, let’s have a look at whether Getflix is safe to use because, without security, it doesn’t matter how many channels you have to offer.

 On the surface, Getflix offers a reasonably solid range of security features.
 For example, protocols include PPTP, SSTP and L2TP, while OpenVPN is supported as well.
 They also have a commitment to keeping zero logs, which is a key aspect of a dependable VPN.

 However, their encryption sometimes leaves room for improvement, with older standards used on some protocols.
 While they claim to use SHA-256 for their VPN encryption, there’s no real proof or description of this on their site or in their apps.

 Further, while you won’t be logged while you use the Getflix VPN, they do share some information with third parties.
 You’ll be asked for consent if sharing is on the table, but the fact that data is sold on isn’t reassuring, at least for our Getflix review team.
 There’s also no clear confirmation or denial about whether they keep logs of your activity.

 The Getflix DNS routing system adds another layer of anonymity while using streaming sites, and we couldn’t find any evidence that users would be at risk of DNS leakage while using the Getflix VPN, either.